 We are proud to partner with King & Prince Beach & Resort for a hosted stay at the hotel and ECHO restaurant, however our opinions in this blog are all our own.

-We happened to be contacted by a PR representative who asked me if I'd ever considered being a travel writer.
-I said no, but sign me up!!!
-She registered us for a night's stay at the King and Prince Beach & Golf Resort just an hour and a half north of Jacksonville that very Sunday, which just happened to be our wedding anniversary!
+We were the typical parents that had kids and never celebrated anniversaries or birthdays ever again because we were TIRED!
+But we were asked to visit the King and Prince Beach & Golf Resort just an hour and a half north of Jacksonville that very Sunday, which just happened to be our wedding anniversary!
 And we just so happened to have visited St. Simon's Island on our way to our honey moon so we thought it was a great coincidence and story!!!
+So we packed our bags and took the plunge - a vacation without kids to celebrate us!
 We enjoyed our relaxing stay in the historic, European style resort and they sure made us feel like a King and Queen for the day.
 Parents, this is a family friendly place, especially in summer, but we hope you will visit for a relaxing getaway alone this winter!
 We all need some time away from the kids, am I right?
 This location is relaxation at its finest.
 Here is how we transformed out of our yoga pants and jeans, shed our stress, and relaxed to enjoy a wonderful break from being parents, becoming a King and Queen for the night at King and Prince!

 1. We Relaxed in Nature